How Generative AI Understands Prompts

 The / cat / climbed / the / tree

-English tokenization primarily uses spaces or punctuation to separate words.
+English tokenization primarily relies on spaces and punctuation to separate words.

-Example: "The quick brown fox jumps over the lazy dog."
+For instance, the sentence "The quick brown fox jumps over the lazy dog." is tokenized into:

 - The